 Annuities are a unique investment because insurance companies issue them as long-term contracts.
 Many companies provide the option to invest a large sum all at once or to invest over time.
 You might start getting payments right away or at a later date, according to Nationwide.
 Like 401Ks and IRAs, annuities are an option for retirement planning.
 The Motley Fool points out that these insurance products are often marketed for their similarities to investments.

 Fixed annuities give you an alternative to CDs, while immediate annuities can be used for income.
 Some options provide investment choices within the contract, while others lack any type of investment.

-- Variable annuities, which allow you to choose investments with varying levels of risk and earn your returns based on the performance of your chosen investments.
+- Variable annuities allow you to choose investments with varying levels of risk and earn your returns based on the performance of your chosen investments.

-- Fixed annuities guarantee the principle investment and the earnings, and you’ll receive fixed payments for the entire length of your contract.
+- Fixed annuities guarantee the principal investment and the earnings, and you’ll receive fixed payments for the entire length of your contract.

-- Fixed Indexed annuities are a class that provide returns o your contributions based on a securities index.
+- Fixed Indexed annuities are a class that provides returns on your contributions based on a securities index.
 For example, you might earn based on the performance of the S&P 500.

-- Immediate annuities are typically bought with a lump some.
+- Immediate annuities are typically bought with a lump sum.
 You start receiving guaranteed income right away and building a stream of income.

 Best Retirement Annuities

 The Retirement Living Information Center researched and evaluated 20 different annuities companies.
 After comparing their ratings, fees, and financial health, they selected three of the best retirement annuities, which include:

 - Fidelity Investments, which has a strong asset accumulation and attractive deferred fixed annuities for long-term retirement planning